cynthiahuallanca/Portfolio/Python-challenge/README.md

 Hi!
 I'm glad that you are here :)

-This repository was created to show you a real challenge question, answered with python!.
+This repository was created to show how we can resolve some amazing questions using python!.

 Inside you'll find two codes:
-     Pybank: To help management check performance of a branch trough the time
+     Pybank: To help management check performance of a branch through the time
      Pypoll: How to do the maths behind an election process!

-Please be aware that the information does not necesarily represent the reality.
+Please be aware that the information does not necessarily represent reality.

 If you have any comment, don't hesitate in contacting me.